 Achieving net zero report launch

-It’s easy to feel overwhelmed by the scale and complexity of climate emergency.
+It’s easy to feel overwhelmed by the scale and complexity of the climate emergency.
 Future of London’s Knowledge programme on Achieving Net Zero set out to help urban practitioners to understand the active role we can all play and provide practical steps we can take to respond to climate change.
 The final report brings together our research findings and sets out clear recommendations in the context of:

 - The fact that the built environment contributes around 40% of the UK’s total carbon footprint